-A read aloud moment at home with the kids:
+What a read aloud time at home with the kids is like:

-Me and all my kids.
 We all pull out our cozy blankets and get in the favorite spot on the couch or in some imaginary place in our thoughts.
 I have my hot drink in hand and a book in the other.
-Shhhh....
-It's time to listen.
+Shhhh….
+It’s time to listen.
 Two Spanish words are on the board with a simple picture of the meaning.
 I say the words and they write them on their notebook page as they say it.

 Spanish Read Aloud Books